kristonovo/float/README.md

 # Float
 **UNDER DEVELOPMENT**
-> Float is a simple CSS framework (based on LESS).
-It's heavily influenced by Twitters Bootstrap.
-The goal is to develop a much more lightweight framework which is responsive and still highly compatible with older browser-versions.
+> Float is a simple grid framework.

 ## Usage